Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Horsepower & Performance

 Bigger engines and higher horsepower correlate with higher speeds and greater accident severity.
 Insurers factor in a vehicle's performance profile because high-powered cars are statistically more likely to be involved in costly, high-speed crashes.
 This is why sports cars and performance trims always carry a premium over their base-model counterparts.
-Understanding how vehicle weight affects your insurance rates is equally important — heavier vehicles cause more damage in crashes, which raises liability costs.
+Understanding how vehicle weight affects your insurance rates is equally important — heavier vehicles cause more damage in crashes, which raises liability costs significantly.

 Low Insurance Risk